Getting to Know St. John's Academy

 Philosophy of Education

-Saint John’s Academy is a Catholic school providing regular academic programs for preschool through grade eight.
+St. John’s Academy is a Catholic school providing regular academic programs for preschool through grade eight.
 Staffed by dedicated teachers who are fully certified in the state of North Dakota, the curriculum covers all requirements needed at the elementary/middle school level to meet state accreditation.
 St. John’s Academy offers a holistic approach to education in which the Gospel message is not only taught but lived.
 Staff and students, parents, and parishioners work together to foster the educational and spiritual development of children in an environment infused with Christian social and moral values.
 In a welcoming and caring atmosphere, this community is committed to academic excellence, cooperative learning experiences, and the development of good character.
 Students are provided opportunities to develop a life of prayer, responsibility, respect for all, and service reflective of the Gospel.
 St. John’s students prepare to meet daily challenges with Jesus’ vision for a better world.

 Curriculum